lukaszstrak/DTSP-repository/README.md

 ## File format

 The data file with problem instance contains additional headers:
-  - ITERATION - the subproblem number
+  - ITERATION - the subproblem number,
-  - ITERATIONS - count of all subproblems in file
+  - ITERATIONS - count of all subproblems in file,
-  - OPTIMUM - the optimal tour length
+  - OPTIMUM - the optimal tour length,
-  - OPTIMUM_TOUR - the optimal tour in node notation
+  - OPTIMUM_TOUR - the optimal tour in node notation,
-  - LOCATIONS_CHANGED - % value of nodes that changed in every subproblem, start from the first (the original one)
+  - LOCATIONS_CHANGED - % value of nodes that changed in every subproblem, start from the first (the original one),
-  - CHANGE_COEFFICIENT - when node coordination is randomly changed the new value is calculated based on (1-CHANGE_COEFFICIENT) of the actual position and CHANGE_COEFFICIENT of randomized value
+  - CHANGE_COEFFICIENT - when node coordination is randomly changed the new value is calculated based on (1-CHANGE_COEFFICIENT) of the actual position and CHANGE_COEFFICIENT of randomized value,
-  - CREATION DATE - generate date (should be the same as in file name)
+  - CREATION DATE - generate date (should be the same as in file name).

 ## GitHub repository folder structure

-- [data/out] raw problems instances files
+- [data/out] raw problems instances files,
-- [data/plot] the optimal tour visualization of the DTSP problem instance
+- [data/plot] the optimal tour visualization of the DTSP problem instance.

 ## Examples